Computation in Multicast Networks: Function Alignment and Converse Theorems

-Fig.~\ref{fig:Luser_odd} shows an achievable scheme for the case of $r=2k+1=2 \cdot 2 +1$ and $L=3$.
-If we followed the same approach as in the case of $r=2k$, each receiver would end up with having a resource hole in the last bottom level.
-In this example, receiver 1 would get $(a_1, b_1 \oplus c_1, a_2, b_2 \oplus c_2)$ on the 1st, 2nd, and 3rd levels, while the last bottom level is empty.
-In order to make an efficient resource utilization, we again invoke the vector coding idea.
-At the end of time 1, each transmitter sends an additional symbol on the last \emph{even}-numbered level.
-This transmission causes a conflict at each receiver.
-For example, $a_3$ has a conflict with $b_2 \oplus c_2$.
-However, this can be resolved by using another time slot.
-In time 2, using the first level, each transmitter re-sends the symbol that was sent on the last even-numbered level in time 1.
-From the second to last levels, we repeat the same procedure as in time 1 to send fresh $k$ symbols.
-Note that $a_3$ is cleanly received at receiver 1 in time 2.
-This $a_3$ can now be used to decode $b_2 \oplus c_2$, which was interfered with by $a_3$ in time 1.
-Also the $b_3 \oplus c_3$ that was received at receiver 1 in time 1 can be used to decode $a_4$ which is interfered with by $b_3 \oplus c_3$ on the second level in time 2.
-Therefore, we can achieve $R_{\sf comp} = \frac{k+1 + k}{2} = \frac{r}{2}$.
+An explicit scheme for the case of $r=2 \ell+1=2 \cdot 2 +1$ and $L=3$ is given in Fig.~\ref{fig:Luser_odd}.
+If we followed the same approach as in the case of $r=2 \ell$, each receiver would be left with one empty vertex in the last level.
+In this example, receiver 1 would get $(a_1, b_1 \oplus c_1, a_2, b_2 \oplus c_2)$ on the 1st, 2nd, 3rd, and 4th vertices, while the last bottom vertex is empty.
+In order to make an efficient resource utilization, we invoke an idea of vector coding.
+First we implement the same code in time 2.
+Now each transmitter will exploit the two empty vertices to provide one more computation.
+In time 1, on the last vertex, each transmitter sends a new fresh symbol.
+In this example, transmitters 1, 2, 3 send $a_5$, $b_5$, $c_5$ respectively.
+However, this transmission does not give the computation of $a_5 \oplus b_5 \oplus c_5$ yet.
+In time 2, on the second last vertex, each transmitter re-sends the symbol that was sent on the last vertex in time 1.
+Receiver 1 can then get $b_5 \oplus c_5$, thus achieving $a_5 \oplus b_5 \oplus c_5$.
+While the transmission of $a_5$ causes interference to $b_4 \oplus c_4$ on the second last vertex, we can resolve this conflict by using the $a_5$ (that was already received in time 1) as side information.
+Similarly the desired function can be computed at the other receivers.
+This way, we can achieve $\frac{2\ell+ 1 }{2} = \frac{r}{2}$.